jeffregencia/PSEI-Dashboard/PSEI-April-06-2022.md

 - Most stocks drops from previous day close (52% of total number of stocks).
 - Mining stocks $BC, $BCB, $SCC, $NIKL, $FNI, and $MARC including $ATN, and $SPNEC leads in year-to-date perfomance. $CAB and $VMC leads in weekly performance of the Industrials sector. $BC and $BCB leads in weekly performance of the Mining & Oil sector. $APL is the most lagging stock with -43.750% YTD. $PRMX of the Property sector lags weekly performance with -16.670%.
 - $BC has the highest momentum rating while $DDMPR has the lowest. $VLL has the highest volatility rating while $ABSP has the lowest.
+- 50% of PSEI stocks still in downtrend.
+32% are in uptrend.

 DISCLAIMER: